logicly-au/pmhc-mds-user-documentation/doc/data-entry.rst

 6. Click the blue **Save** button.
 (If you decide not to save changes, you can simply navigate away from this screen)

-You will receive confirmation that the client's episode details have been saved, and it will now be displaying these new details in the episode **View Details** tab.
+You will receive confirmation that the client's intake details have been saved, and it will now be displaying these new details in the intake **View Details** tab.

         .. figure:: screen-shots/client-data-saved.png
            :alt: Client Intake Data Saved Successfully